mythology-and-legends-in-warfare

 The Role of Druids and Prophecy

 Celtic warriors operated within a religious framework overseen by druids, who served as priests, judges, diviners, and custodians of sacred knowledge.
-Before a battle, druids might perform sacrifices—including human sacrifices in some tribes—to secure the favor of the gods.
-They also interpreted omens: the flight of birds, the entrails of animals, or the direction of smoke.
+Before battle, druids performed sacrifices—including human sacrifices in some tribes—to secure divine favor.
+They also interpreted omens: the flight of birds, entrails of animals, or direction of smoke.
 Caesar wrote that the Gauls were “exceedingly superstitious” and that commanders often refused to engage without a favorable augury.
-The druids kept the heroic poems and genealogies that inspired warriors to emulate their ancestors, reinforcing the values of the code.
+The druids kept heroic poems and genealogies that inspired warriors to emulate ancestors, reinforcing the warrior code.
+Sacred groves and sanctuaries, such as the one at Ribemont‑sur‑Ancre in modern France, contain heaps of broken weapons and human remains, evidence of ritual offerings after battle.

 Gods of War

 Celtic polytheism included a pantheon of war‑associated deities.
-Among the most prominent were Lugh (or Lugus), a multi‑skilled god of light and craftsmanship who was also a warrior, and the goddess Morrígan (the “phantom queen”), who was both an instigator of conflict and a prophetic figure who could foresee death.
-Warriors dedicated spoils and weaponry to such gods at sacred springs or sanctuaries, such as the great sanctuary of Ribemont‑sur‑Ancre in modern France, where heaps of broken weapons and human remains have been excavated.
-These offerings demonstrate that the battlefield was conceived as a transaction with the divine: victory required piety and sacrifice.
+Among the most prominent were Lugh (or Lugus), a multi‑skilled god of light and craftsmanship who also embodied warrior prowess, and the goddess Morrígan (the “phantom queen”), who instigated conflict and could foresee death.
+Warriors dedicated spoils and weaponry to such gods at sacred springs or sanctuaries.
+The Morrígan appears in Irish myth as a shape‑shifter who washes the chariot of a doomed hero, foretelling his end.
+Offerings recovered from lakes and rivers, such as the Llyn Cerrig Bach hoard in Wales, include swords, shields, and chariot fittings, demonstrating that the battlefield was conceived as a transaction with the divine: victory required piety and sacrifice.

 The Warrior in Society